Getting Started

 How to get started

 Our program offers two paths — medical weight loss and surgical weight loss — and the steps to get started are different for each.
 Medical weight loss usually begins with a single consultation.
-Surgical weight loss follows a more structured process that includes .
+Surgical weight loss follows a more structured process that includes a candidacy screening, an online information session, a full evaluation and insurance approval.
 Review the path that fits your goals below, or contact us and we’ll help you find the best starting point.

 How Do I Know if I Am a Candidate For Surgery?